B21EC193/SARAYUMUTHYALA-BVU-INTERSHIP-PROJECT/README.md

 ## Usage

-1. *Connect the Hardware*: Follow the wiring diagram to connect the IR receiver to the Arduino.
+1. Follow the wiring diagram to connect the IR receiver to the Arduino.
 2. *Upload the Code*: Open the provided code in the Arduino IDE and upload it to your Arduino board.
 3. *Open the Serial Monitor*: Go to Tools > Serial Monitor in the Arduino IDE.
 4. *Press Buttons on the IR Remote*: Point your IR remote towards the receiver and press buttons.
 The decoded values will be displayed on the Serial Monitor.

-## Contributing

-We welcome contributions to enhance this project!
-If you have any improvements or bug fixes, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: git checkout -b feature-branch-name.
-3. Make your changes and commit them: git commit -m 'Add some feature'.
-4. Push to the branch: git push origin feature-branch-name.
-5. Create a pull request.

-Please ensure your code adheres to the project's coding standards and includes appropriate documentation.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 By following this guide, you will be able to decode IR signals from a remote control using an Arduino, enabling you to integrate remote control functionality into your own projects.
 Happy coding!